 The tendency is to become focused on “making it”.
 This will probably never actually happen because as someone who is passionate and driven, every time you reach your goal, you’ve already set a new one.

-It’s very important to have a vision and goals as this focuses your energy but these will evolve overtime.
+It’s important to have a vision and goals as this focuses your energy but these will evolve overtime.
 I started out wanting to be a singer-songwriter but after four years I realised that I enjoyed the writing and recording much more than the performing.
 So I switched.

 And whilst I earn a good living writing and producing music, I don’t think of myself as having ‘made it’.
 I’m constantly looking to learn, grow and get better and as such the goal posts are always moving.
 I’m still looking for film and tv music licensing opportunities and asking myself how to get my music on more adverts, and in more films and TV shows.

 It’s also worth pointing out that as a freelancer, you never actually know where the next piece of work is coming from.